What are communication patterns and why do relationships get stuck?

 Therapy focuses on identifying the emotional function of communication, not just the behaviour itself.
 This may include:

 Emotion Focused Therapy (EFT) is particularly effective in shifting these patterns, as it works at the level of attachment needs and emotional safety rather than surface-level communication strategies alone.
-If communication in your relationships feels repetitive, stuck, or emotionally draining, therapy can help shift these patterns into more secure and connected ways of relating.
-You can book a consult to begin.
+If these communication patterns feel familiar, working with a therapist can help you understand and shift them.
+You can learn more about my virtual therapy services or book a session.